pjeby/tag-wrangler/README.md

 People often debate the merits of using tags vs. page links to organize your notes.
 With tag pages, you can combine the best of both worlds: the visibility and fluid entry of tags, plus the centralized content and outbound linking of a page.

-To create a tag page, just right click any tag in the tag pane, then select "Create Tag Page".
+To create a tag page, just right click any tag in the tags view, then select "Create Tag Page".
 A new note will be created with an alias of the selected tag.
 You can rename the note or move it anywhere you like in the vault, as long as it retains the alias linking it to the tag.
 (Renaming a tag associated with a tag page (see "Renaming Tags", below) will automatically update the alias.)

-To open or create a tag page, you can Alt-click (Option-click on Mac) any tag in the tag pane or any note, whether in editing or reading view.
+To open or create a tag page, you can Alt-click (Option-click on Mac) any tag in the tags view or any note, whether in editing or reading view.
 Ctrl/Cmd-click or middle click plus Alt/Option will open the tag page in a new pane.
 (Note: if no tag page exists, you'll be prompted for whether you want to create it.
 If you cancel, the normal click behavior of globally searching for the tag will apply.)

 Or, you can enter the tag's name in the Obsidian "quick switcher" (default hotkey: Ctrl/Cmd-O) to open the page from the keyboard.
-You can also hover-preview any tag in the tag pane or any markdown views to pop up a preview of the tag page.
+You can also hover-preview any tag in the tags view or any markdown views to pop up a preview of the tag page.

 (If you're not familiar with hover-previewing, the basic idea is that by holding the Ctrl/Cmd key while moving the mouse pointer over an item in Obsidian, a popup will often appear with a small version of the relevant page.
 You can also go into the settings for the built-in "Page Preview" plugin and selectively disable the need for using the Ctrl/Cmd key, if you prefer to just hover without it.
-Tag Wrangler respects your existing settings for hovering links in Editor and Preview views, and adds an extra setting for "Tag Pane" that controls whether it will require the Ctrl/Cmd key when hovering tags in the tag pane.)
+Tag Wrangler respects your existing settings for hovering links in Editor and Preview views, and adds an extra setting for "Tags View" that controls whether it will require the Ctrl/Cmd key when hovering tags in the tags view.)

 Tag Wrangler does not (yet) support automatic conversion of tag references to page links or vice versa, though it may in a future version.
 In the meantime, however, you can use Obsidian's backlinks to find and change such references from the tag page.
 Specifically, viewing a tag page's "unlinked mentions" will show you all the locations where the tag was used and "link" buttons you can use to convert them to page links.
 (Converting page links to tags requires hand editing.)